EvictionLab/eviction-lab-website/content/eviction-tracking/houston-tx.md

 {{%/ report_chart %}}

-{{% report_top_evictors id="topEvictors" data="/uploads/harris_top_evictors.csv" %}}
+{{% report_top_evictors id="topEvictorsSection" data="/uploads/harris_top_evictors.csv" %}}
-# Eviction hot spots
+# Eviction Hotspots

-Eviction filings in Houston were higher than average in January and February of 2020.<sup>1</sup> That pattern reversed in March following the suspension of eviction proceedings.
-Eviction filings in April and May of 2020 were well below average.
-Filings have increased since then but remain below historical averages.<sup>2</sup>

-1. Average eviction filings taken from Eviction Lab data for 2012–2015
-2. Filing data for 2020-2021 collected by [January Advisors](https://www.januaryadvisors.com/)
+Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
+This pattern, [which existed before the pandemic](https://evictionlab.org/top-evicting-landlords-drive-us-eviction-crisis/), has continued in 2020 and 2021.
+We analyzed eviction records in Houston to determine where the most cases are being filed during the pandemic.
+This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the full pandemic and over the last eight weeks.
+We also display the plaintiff name most often listed with a given building in the court filings.
 {{%/ report_top_evictors %}}